 The long-awaited COP26 climate conference came to an end on Saturday 13th November, after being extended by one day.
 Admittedly, seeing COP26's designated president Alok Sharma becoming emotional and apologising for last-minute changes was not very encouraging.
-Still there is hope, yet plenty of work to be done, on the road to Cairo where COP27 will be held next year.
+Still there is hope, yet plenty of work to be done, on the road to Egypt where COP27 will be held next year.

 Image by Robert Perry/EPA